karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > part of the data used in the analysis.

-The table gives all the PDFs that we draw directly from as inputs to the simulation.
-We did not draw draw samples directly from from the radio relic data.
+The table gives all the PDFs that we draw directly from as inputs to the simulation, i.e. $M_{200_cNW}, c_{NW}, M_{200_cSE}, c_{SE}, z_{NW}, z_{SE}, d_{proj} Table 1.
+We did not draw samples directly from from the radio relic data, so the radio relic data does not belong in Table 2 which specifies only properties that are used as the input PDF of the Monte Carlo simulation.
 The radio relic data are only used to compute Monte Carlo weights.

-The Monte Carlo simulation does not require the radio relic Monte Carlo weights, and can stand alone if one does not agree with our understanding of the radio relic.
-We have edited the descriptions in Table 1 for clarification.
+We have edited the descriptions in Table 1 to clarify that the table is only for input sampling PDFs.

+The radio relic data that we do make use of include:
+1)  the polarization fraction and the uncertainty ($33\% \pm 1 \%$) which is specified in section 3.3.1 where the physics of the polarization are explained
+2)  the observed location of the relics (RA, DEC and the separation from the center of mass) that we used for the calculation for the different merger scenarios have been added to the last sentence of section 3.4.
+This particular section explains the motivation and how the projected relic location is calculated.

 > It would be helpful to describe a little bit more the MC simulation
 > code.
 Does the simulation use a large number of particules?
 Or is it